logo

 • Supplements purchased

 About 590-610 t DM of imported supplement are used.
 This equates to 2000-2100 kg DM per cow.
 Maize silage makes up just over 50% of the imported feed and PKE makes up just under 50%.
-This balance could change depending on relative prices and final yields for the maize, (the purchase is based on hectares so if yields are down then imported maize silage will be down).
+A small amount of pasture silage may be purchased if readily available.
+The balance between maize silage and PKE could change depending on relative prices and final yields for the maize, (the purchase is based on hectares so if yields are down then imported maize silage will be down).

 • Supplements made on the milking platform